 Asylum seekers are people who ask for protection in another country because they fear violence or persecution in their home country.
 Many of the people attempting to reach safety by crossing the U.S.-Mexico border have no choice but to flee.
 They are women escaping gender-based violence, LGBTQ people fleeing persecution, and families and children seeking protection from gang violence.

 A substantial number of asylum seekers are fleeing violence, persecution, and natural disasters in Haiti and the northern Central American countries of Guatemala, Honduras and El Salvador.
 Asylum seekers also come from Venezuela, Cuba, Brazil, India, and African countries, such as Eritrea, Ghana, Ethiopia and Cameroon.
+A small number of Ukrainians have crossed the border from Mexico to ask for asylum.

 “People are usually displaced within their own countries first,” says Meghan Lopez, the IRC’s regional vice president for Latin America.
 “However, the vast majority encounter risks and deteriorating living conditions similar to the ones they fled, leaving them no choice but to seek safety elsewhere.”